eu-waliston/eu-waliston/README.md

-- 🌱 I’m currently learning **Javascript, SASS, Angular, Three.js, JAVA , node**
+- 🌱 I’m currently learning **Javascript, SASS, React, Three.js , Node**

 - 👨‍💻 All of my projects are available at (SOON!!)